Bartol History, Family Crest & Coats of Arms

 The surname Bartol was first found in the northern region of Piedmont, with earliest records showing the family in the city of Susa, which is located west of Turin.
 The records date back to the 12th century, when the Bartolomei family were governors of San Giorgio.

-Important Dates for the Bartol family
+Early History of the Bartol family

 This web page shows only a small excerpt of our Bartol research.
 More information is included under the topic Early Bartol History in all our PDF Extended History products and printed products wherever possible.